jyn514/saltwater/README.md

 Note that feature requests should be limited to extensions or better error handling, the compiler will not break backwards compatibility with C.
 - test cases

+Substantial new features (e.g. expression parsing) may not be accepted at this point, since this is a side project and I do kind of want to write the code myself.
+Bugfixes and minor features (e.g. better error messages) are welcome, please submit a pull request.

+If you do submit a patch, please write at least one or two test cases.
+Rust convention is to put them in a `tests` module with `#[test]` in front of the function, which makes them automatically run with `cargo test`.
+See the end of `src/lex.rs` for an example.

+Patches will not be merged unless they pass all current tests, including `clippy` and `rustfmt`.
+You can run these with `./test.sh`; I suggest sym-linking it to `.git/hooks/pre-commit`.

+## Code of Conduct

 There is not currently a code of conduct.
 Please do not do anything that would require me to make one.